Outlier detection in network revenue management: Outlier Detection Performance

 \subsection{Detecting outliers in multiple legs}

-First, we consider the scenario where outlier demand equally affects all itineraries and legs within the cluster.
-For this scenario, Figure \ref{fig:demand_vol_nh}a illustrates how the true positive rate (TPR) increases when increasing the length of alert list.
-In this figure, the red line indicates the number of genuine outliers.
-The true positive rates are promising, with a TPR of around 0.2 for a list length of 1.
+As a first experiment, we consider the scenario where outlier demand equally affects all itineraries and legs within the cluster.
+For this scenario, Figure \ref{fig:demand_vol_nh}a illustrates how the true positive rate (TPR) increases when ranking outliers for different lengths of the alert list.
+The red line indicates the number of genuine outliers.
+The true positive rates for our method (denoted as FD+Agg) are promising, with a TPR of around 0.2 for a list length of 1.
 Since there are five genuine outliers, this indicates that a genuine outlier is almost always ranked top.
+Results under different functional depth thresholds are given in Appendix \ref{app:threshold_results}.